Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data: Extrapolation to the diffuse emissions

-Finally, with current data we have obtained that high SFR sources have $F_{\rm cal} \gtrsim 50\%$.
-In fact, they mainly drive the diffuse $\gamma$-ray and neutrino fluxes.
+Finally, with current Fermi-LAT data we have obtained that high SFR sources have $F_{\rm cal} \gtrsim 50\%$, which is theoretically expected but further data can challenge this concept leading to even a smaller calorimetric fraction.
+This is crucial because they mainly drive the diffuse $\gamma$-ray and neutrino fluxes.
 Hence, future analyses and data aiming at directly probing the degree of calorimetry of these sources are fundamental to further constrain the diffuse emission of SFGs and SBGs.